 There are endless ways you can style your lehenga skirt.
 Pair it with a beautiful satin shirt or an elaborate embroidered blouse.
 You can also style it with a jacket.

-2. How to style layered skirt?
+2. How to style a layered skirt?

 Layered skirts are the latest trend.
 The best way to style a layered skirt is by knotting a shirt securely and letting the layers be the highlight.
 This ensures that the shirt isn’t grabbing attention from the gorgeous layers of the skirt.